 - Once one side is dry, go back and paint the other side.

 - Take the now painted and dry galaxy plate and cut a spiral as pictured below (about 2″ wide as you go around and a stub left in the middle).
-This is the base of your solar system mobile.
+This is the base of your easy solar system project.

 - Punch a hole in the very center of the spiral, which will be for the hanger.